As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 You can offer small frequent meals to help ease nausea.
 However, if these signs linger for more than a few days, it is best to consult your vet to make sure there is nothing more serious going on.

-At this point, you may still be unsure if your dog is pregnant (read our article: how to tell if your dog is pregnant).
-On physical exam, your vet may be able to feel fluid-filled sacs on abdominal palpation around days 21 through 35.
+At this point, you may still be unsure if your dog is pregnant: on physical exam, your vet may be able to feel fluid-filled sacs on abdominal palpation around days 21 through 35 (weeks 3 to 5).
 They then become indistinct and difficult to palpate until late pregnancy.
-But pregnancy will become more obvious in the coming weeks.
 There are blood tests that your veterinarian can perform to confirm the pregnancy as well.

-Pregnancy will become more apparent at this stage, with the onset of weight gain and several diagnostic tests available to your vet to help confirm the pregnancy.
-The blood test will look at relaxin levels (produced by the placenta) and may be used to detect pregnancy.
-An ultrasound may be used after days 25-35 to detect fetuses and listen to their heartbeats (which average around 230 beats per minute).
+Pregnancy will become more apparent at this stage, with the onset of weight gain and several diagnostic tests available to your vet to help confirm that your dog is expecting.
+The blood test will look at relaxin levels (produced by the placenta) to detect pregnancy.
+An ultrasound may be used after days 25-35 to detect fetuses and listen to their heartbeats (which average around 230 beats per minute):

 This is the beginning of the fetal stage.
 The pups’ organs have all begun to develop, and they will begin to grow rapidly now.